Robust Trust: Multiple States

 We will show this result via \autoref{thm:minimax} by explicitly constructing the corresponding TRE.
-The key observation---that we formalize and prove in \autoref{lem:spherical} in Appendix \ref{proof_lem:spherical}---is that the misaligned adviser with belief $\mu$ will induce an antipodal belief on the boundary of $T$.
-The corresponding adversarial strategy is thus analogous to the one constructed in \autoref{app:proof-binary-trust}.
+The key observation, that we formalize and prove in \autoref{lem:spherical} in Appendix \ref{proof_lem:spherical}, is that the misaligned adviser with belief $\mu$ induces an antipodal belief on the boundary of $T$.
+This fact combined with the symmetry of the problem implies that the adversarial strategy is the same on each ray going through the center of the ball, and hence analogous to the strategy constructed in \autoref{sec:one-dim}.

-Then, the radius $\rad^*(\al)$ can be found via the balancing condition.
+The radius $\rad^*(\al)$ can be found via the balancing condition applied to any ray going through the center.
 Indeed, consider any line passing through $\muh$.
-Put a coordinate system on it so that $\muh$ is located at $\rad=0$, and the points on the sphere $C$ at $-\rad_0$ and $\rad_0$.
-Then, the belief at $\rad=\rad^*(\al)$ will be induced by the misaligned adviser only when his belief is on this line at ``$\rad<0$'', and by aligned adviser only when his belief is on this line at ``$\rad>\rad^*(\al)$.''
-Then, the agent's posterior beliefs satisfy the TRE property if and only if:
+Consider a coordinate system on that line such that $\muh$ is located at $\rad=0$, and the points on the boundary of $C$ are located at coordinates $-\rad_0$ and $\rad_0$.
+Then, the belief at $\rad=\rad^*(\al)$ will be induced by the misaligned adviser only when his belief is at negative coordinates, and by the aligned adviser only when his belief is at positive coordinates.
+Thus, the agent's interim beliefs satisfy the TRE property if and only if:

 Rearranging, we obtain: